CanadianShield/ManageTravelers/README.md

 1. Create a CAP to block mobile apps and desktop clients outside Operation countries.
     - Users: All users – Break glass account should be excluded.
     - Cloud apps: All cloud apps.
-    - Conditions, Locations: Any locations, with exclusions for Operation countries and Operation countries’ IPv6.
+    - Conditions, Locations: Any locations, with exclusions for Operation countries.
     - Conditions, Client apps: Mobile apps and desktop clients.
     - Grant: Block access.
 <p align="center" width="100%">